Meet Our Team

 Dr. Payne received her Doctor of Physical Therapy degree from Duquesne University in Pittsburgh, PA in 2009.
 In 2010 her passion for the neurologic patient population began after completing a 9-month Proprioceptive Neuromuscular Facilitation residency at Kaiser Foundation Rehabilitation in Vallejo, CA. Throughout her career she has excelled in the treatment of patients with neurologic disorders in various acute rehab facilities throughout the country, and locally in Littleton, CO since 2013.
 She enjoys treating patients with a variety of neurologic diagnoses with the goal to help them thrive and maximize their quality of life.
 To accomplish her goal of continuous growth as a therapist, she pursued specialized training in therapies for Parkinson’s Disease, stroke and vestibular disorders.
 In 2019 she received her Neurologic Specialist Certification from the American Board of Physical Therapy Specialists, the highest level of neurologic expertise a physical therapist can achieve.
 She is also an active member of the neurology section of the American Physical Therapy Association.
 When not working as a PT she enjoys mountain biking around the state and working on house projects with her husband.

-Brooke Stewart, PT, DPT
+Rose Shapiro, PT, DPT

 Chelsea Van Zytveld